difference between baptism and christening

 In conclusion, while the terms baptism and christening are often used interchangeably, there are important differences between the two.
 Baptism is a religious sacrament that involves the washing away of sins, and is open to all who have not previously been baptized.
 Christening, on the other hand, is typically reserved for the baptism of infants, and is a way of welcoming them into their Christian identity.
 Whether you choose to undergo baptism or christening, it is a significant step in your spiritual journey and a way to connect with your faith community.

-See also difference between queen and full size
+See also difference between sales and consignment

 Table difference between baptism and christening